 The eternal moral law of God is a light that reveals our sins.
 Until that light shines, sin is dead and we are alive.
 But when God’s light appears, sin comes to life and we die.

-But sin, taking occasion by the commandment, wrought in me all manner of concupiscence.
-For without the law sin was dead.
-For I was alive without the law once: but when the commandment came, sin revived, and I died.
+I was alive once without the law, but when the commandment came, sin revived and I died.
 (Romans 7:8,9)

 God is strict but never unreasonable.
 He holds no man guilty of rejecting Christ until Christ has been presented to him.
 To teach otherwise is to go beyond the Scripture and to accuse God of manifest unrighteousness.

-"How will they believe in him of whom they have not heard?"
+“How shall they believe in him of whom they have not heard?”